Bread & Baked Page

 We offer these through Gilmanton’s Own Market or through direct order.

 So we’ve tasted and read, and tasted and baked and baked and baked.
+And tasted.
 We only bake what we eat.

-We offer our baked goods through Gilmanton’s Own Market.
-You can also special-order breads from us and we will deliver through the Market.
-If you want to order specific breads, contact me directly by writing to vsapiro@gmail.com or through my Facebook site https://www.facebook.com/jonesmillhouse/.
-I’ll also announce what I’m baking anyway for Gilmanton’s Own through Facebook.
+We offer our baked goods through Gilmanton’s Own Market — you can preorder them and they are there whenever the Market is open.
+You can also special-order breads and cakes from us and we will deliver through the Market.
+To do this, just write to me at vsapiro@gmail.com or through my Facebook site https://www.facebook.com/jonesmillhouse/.
+I announce what’s on tap on my Facebook page so if you follow me you’ll be in the know.

 THE BREADS